Message from CMSC President:

 The Chicago Medical Student Council (CMSC) exists to support and represent students and these numerous organizations at UIC in order to facilitate the work of our student body and its leaders.
 With so many groups already established, it’s easy to find a community of students motivated by shared interests.
 So, get involved and take charge of your medical education outside the classroom and laboratory!
-Whether you devote time to learn more about medical specialties through our numerous interest groups, find a community with others based on your cultural group or religious affiliation, or shape the education and curriculum of future classes through our Student-Faculty Committees, there is a place for you here at UIC.
+Whether you devote time to learn more about medical specialties through our numerous interest groups, find a community with others based on your cultural or religious identity, or shape the education and curriculum of future classes through our Student-Faculty Committees, there is a place for you here at UIC.
 So, when you find that right opportunity embrace it.
 And if you don’t, create it.